bitsofcotton/isolate/README.md

 So it's only a balancing method.

 However, if the program has some switching, it's also A\_k = \<b,x\> A'\_k + (1 - \<b,x\>) A''\_k for any k, so to decompose this, we need another decomposition methods s.t. recompile into \<A\_k,i x, x\> form, then, decompose, then, reverse form and so on..

+Either, we should need large enough padding on higher digit into A\_k.